Elsys-Design/DIGITAL-VERIFICATION-COCOTB/README.md

 - latest xilinx vivado (to get the lastest unisim libraries otherwise you can use the one included)

 ### installation
+we are installing python libraries inside the osscad python framework (and not the os one).
 - load osscad environnement with command `source /opt/oss-cad-suite-linux-x64-20231121/oss-cad-suite/environment` ** from now on use only command found in the folder `/opt/oss-cad-suite-linux-x64-20231121/oss-cad-suite/py3bin/` for `pip` and `python`
 - install cocotb axi driver with command `pip3.8 install cocotbext-axi`
 - install unisim libraries in ghdl with command `/opt/oss-cad-suite-linux-x64-20231121/oss-cad-suite/lib/ghdl/vendors/compile-xilinx-vivado.sh --unisim --source ./ressources/2023.1/ --output compiled_unisim`

+### execution
+Prior to any use of the framework do the following lines:
+- load osscad environnement with command `source /opt/oss-cad-suite-linux-x64-20231121/oss-cad-suite/environment`
+- export osscad python path : `export PYTHONPATH=$(pwd)/src:$PYTHONPATH`

+## FAQ
+- Error `ImportError while loading conftest '/home/flo/FLORENT/GIT/framework_simulation_cocotb_axi/tests/conftest.py'. conftest.py:5: in <module>`
+In latest oss-cad, cocotb release version is `2.0.0beta` which is not supported right now.
+Please use osscad release 2023-10-23 (see [prerequisite](#prerequisite) )

 ### example
 ...

+### Framework tests
+- Unitary tests (automatic via pytest and manual) are located in `./tests` folder.
+See [readme](./tests/README.md)
+- example tests are located in `./examples` folder.

 ### limitations
 - le framework ne supporte pas la gestion des tuser dans l'AXI stream